SteveMacenski/slam_toolbox/README.md

 `resolution` - Resolution of the 2D occupancy map to generate

-`max_laser_range` - Maximum laser range to use for 2D occupancy map rastering
+`max_laser_range` - Maximum laser range to use for 2D occupancy map rasterizing

 `minimum_time_interval` - The minimum duration of time between scans to be processed in synchronous mode